auremoser/fellowship/log/daily_log.md

 * interview with CNBC!!
 * email grace about syria
 * chat with WNYC reporter
-* got deadline for blog post
+* got deadline for open news blog post -29th
+* finish SRCCON talk and email chris

 ###COLLAB
 * met with Sara about IFES